 After hatching in the water, hairworm larvae parasitize aquatic insects and form a cyst in the hosts’ body cavity.
 After the aquatic insect has grown wings, the hairworm is transported from an aquatic environment to a terrestrial environment.
 If the aquatic insect is consumed by a mantid, the hairworm grows inside the mantid’s body until it reaches maturity and causes its host to enter the water.
 Once the mantid is in the water, the hairworm escapes back into the aquatic environment to reproduce, and its lifecycle ends.

-Polarized light*3?is a type of light where the electric field of the light wave oscillates in only one direction.
+Polarized light*3 is a type of light where the electric field of the light wave oscillates in only one direction.
 The light reflected off the surface of a body of water contains a lot of horizontally polarized light, and it has been shown in recent years that many arthropods use this horizontally polarized light to either seek out or avoid water.

 The researchers hypothesized that host, manipulated by the hairworm, is attracted by the horizontally polarized light and enters the water.